ismo-karkkainen/diagrammatron/README.md

 A "sizes" field should be a mapping from style name to a function that can determine the size of the node.
 A "default" value that is used for all missing styles must be present.
-The values are erb-templates.
+The values are passed through eval with binding to SizeEstimation instance, see source code.

 A "template" field is an erb-string that is used for final rendering of the output.